BarWanunu/Arkanoid-game/README.md

     - **Game Over Screen:** Displays the final score when the ball touches the ground and the game ends.

-Custom Decorations
+- **Custom Decorations:**

-Each level incorporates thematic decorations, such as sun rays in Wide Easy or intricate building designs in The Boss Level, enhancing the visual appeal of the game.
+    - Each level incorporates thematic decorations, such as sun rays in Wide Easy or intricate building designs in The Boss Level, enhancing the visual appeal of the game.

 ## Compilation and Execution